 It takes a team of 114 people eight days to erect and kit out the new tent that serves as a studio for The Grand Tour.
 And then it’s another three days to pack it away again.
 Groundhog day, anyone?

 It is 70 feet high, 50 feet wide and 25 feet tall, and comprises of 723 individual parts.
 The whole lot weighs considerably more than any of the cars tested by Clarkson, Hammond and May – 48 tonnes, to be precise.

 Enough places to bump their air miles to new heights.
 From America to Jordan, South Africa to Holland, Finland to Germany.
 Even Britain got a look in, with Whitby declared as having the world’s best fish n’ chips, after Clarkson sampled the local culinary scene.
 And the show is lining up a visit to Loch Ness – with applications to be in the audience closing tonight.

 What stunts will we see?

 Racing three beach buggies across the Namibia desert.
 Clarkson reinventing the SUV – with a car he modestly christens The Excellent.
 Trying to flog three second-hand Maseratis through Europe.
 Attempting to escape special-forces soldiers in Jordan.
 You know the kind of thing…

 They’ll also help to build a reef in Barbados, build Zombie-proof cars for a post-apocalypse world and pitch the McLaren P1, Ferrari LaFerrari and Porsche 918 Spider against a racetrack and stopwatch.

 Take your Grand Tour in confidence.
 Green Flag breakdown cover at half the price of your AA or RAC renewal quote.
 Save 50%.
-(For vehicles 10 years & under on our closest equivalent UK cover)
+(For vehicles 10 years and under on our closest equivalent UK vehicle based cover.)